ngasull/backbone-functional/README.md

 # backbone-immutable
-An Immutable wrapper to your Backbone models and collections
+Use Backbone models and collections without mutations: a smooth transition transition to immutability.